NixOS/nixpkgs-committers/scripts/README.md

 Once you have the above setup (or got @infinisil to add yourself to his), you have to prepare the following:

 - Add some activity of yours to the `active` repo.
-  To cover all code branches it's recommended to create, push to and delete a branch.
+  To match Nixpkgs, it’s recommended to do this by setting the “Default commit message” for merge commits to “Pull request title”, then creating and merging a PR.
   You can do this from the web interface.
 - Get the GitHub CLI available (`pkgs.github-cli`) and authenticate it using `gh auth login`
 - A local Git clone of this repository with the `origin` remote set to the test repository: